alessiomaffeis/SanePress/README.md

 Just clone this repository in the (new or empty) folder you want to install Word… ehm SanePress to:

     git clone https://github.com/alessiomaffeis/SanePress.git <path>

-and make these two directories writable, in order for WP-SCSS to be able to generate CSS files:

-    chmod 777 wp-content/plugins/wp-scss/cache/
-    chmod 777 wp-content/themes/sanepress/css/

-(just promise me you’ll never chmod 777 in production).

 Then go through the standard WordPress installation steps.
 That’s it.